 I’ve made a new tag called “you are new!” that will collect a series of posts that are of special interest to new polytheists.
 The first thing I would like to highlight is the book God Against the Gods (Jonathan Kirsch, 2004).
 Most of this post is drawn from a review I put on Old KALLISTI nearly a decade ago.

 I thought this in 2009, and I still think it: God Against the Gods is a great, low-BS introduction to polytheistic mindsets and the types of behavior, positive and negative, happening between polytheism and Christianity in Late Antiquity.
-One of the challenges of moving into Hellenic Polytheism (or Religio Romana, as this book could be good for that, too) is the media and historical propaganda surrounding polytheism.
+One of the challenges of worshipping Hellenic Gods (or Roman, as this book could be good for that, too) is the media and historical propaganda surrounding polytheism.
 Most of it isn’t intentional propaganda, but works off of the assumption that polytheism gave way to monotheism and that the only elements of polytheistic religions which matter are those that show a narrative of movement towards monotheism.

 I began to read God Against the Gods in the basement of the Smith College library during thirty-minute breaks as a reward for making progress on my term papers.
 I consumed much of it in the B-level room while the snack machines and heating system whirred around me.
 Most Smithies were focused on papers, and they came in and out.
 I read a chapter at a time.
 I never checked it out because I needed to barricade my dorm room against those distractions.
 I haunted the BL 200 section, and I realized that I needed to own this book.